Warrick County Assault & Battery Lawyer

 Remember, you are presumed innocent until proven guilty.
 While your accusers may try to make you out to be a villain, Mathies Law can stand up for your rights and help you avoid a conviction.

-Due to the potentially severe nature of the crimes of assault and battery, the penalties for such a conviction can be strict.
-There can be a variety of factors, including the injuries sustained by the victim, that can affect the severity of the penalties assessed if convicted.
+Due to the potentially severe nature of assault and battery crimes battery can be charged as a misdemeanor or a felony, as outlined in Indiana code § 35-42-2-1.
+There are a variety of factors, including the injuries sustained by the victim, that can affect the severity of the penalties assessed if convicted.